SFDO-Tooling/CumulusCI/docs/unlocked_package.rst

     $ cci task run promote_package_version --version_id 04t000000000000 --promote_dependencies True

-Alternatively, you can use ``sfdx force:package:version:promote`` command to promote a 2GP package.
+Alternatively, you can use the ``sfdx force:package:version:promote`` command to promote a 2GP package.

 Install the Unlocked Package